 Price per person per meal: as low as $8.99

 Unlike some of the other kits, Chef’s Plate lets you build a custom box, choosing from classic, family and vegetarian dishes, selecting from two to four recipes via desktop or app.
 Chef’s Plate also offers something the others do not: 15-minute meals.
 Could my mom fantasy of a meal coming together in under an episode of Teen Titans actually happen?
-The Coconut Ramen Noodles, aided by pre-cooked sweet potatoes and packaged curry sauce, was indeed done in a flash, but my kids were suspicious of the radishes and found the noodles slimy.
-The Asian Beef and BBQ Fried Rice, which came with pre-chopped veggies, went over better.
+The Coconut Ramen Noodles (try the Honey Garlic Chicken Stirfry for a similar option), aided by pre-cooked sweet potatoes and packaged curry sauce, was indeed done in a flash, but my kids were suspicious of the radishes and found the noodles slimy.
+The Asain Beef and BBQ Fried Rice (Thai Red Curry Beef Tacos are similar), which came with pre-chopped veggies, went over better.
 Chef’s Plate was recently acquired by HelloFresh, so it remains to be seen how this will affect the recipe offering.
 It currently delivers to Ontario, British Columbia, Alberta, Saskatchewan, Quebec, Prince Edward Island, New Brunswick, Nova Scotia and Manitoba.

 Montreal-based Cook It wants you to believe it isn’t just a meal delivery service, it’s a lifestyle, complete with a magazine-like welcome guide to indoctrinate you into a world of effortless family dinners.
 Obviously I would soon be whipping up sophisticated meals together with my stylishly rumpled children.
 Cook It asks you to choose three to seven weekly meals from its rotating list of 10 recipes, and you can order for up to six people, the only meal delivery I reviewed willing to feed a larger crew.
 Its dishes were the most appealing to me, and the Crispy Pork Oriecchette was deeply satisfying and took just over the promised 30 minutes.
 My children, however, were not one bit chic as we ate, and one even burped.
 Cook It also has an online pantry service so you can add staples like fruit, yogurt and butter to your order.
 You may never need to darken the door of No Frills again.